-See Safe Work Australia's Cleaning to prevent the spread of COVID-19 fact sheet or the Department of Health information sheet on Environmental cleaning and disinfection-principles for COVID-19 for further information.
+See Safe Work Australia's Cleaning to prevent the spread of COVID-19 fact sheet or the Department of Health's information sheet on Environmental cleaning and disinfection-principles for COVID-19 for further information.

-Worker hygiene
+Worker and passenger hygiene

-Workers must practice good hygiene.
+Workers are required to practice good hygiene.
 Workers must wash their hands with soap and water for at least 20 seconds.
 Hand washing should be done before and after eating and after going to the toilet.
 Other hygiene measures should include:

-- > covering coughs and sneezes with an elbow or a tissue - > disposing of tissues properly - > using alcohol-based hand sanitisers with at least 60% ethanol or 70% isopropanol as the active ingredient - > cleaning and disinfecting surfaces - > washing body, hair (including facial hair) and clothes thoroughly every day - > staying more than 1.5 metres away from others, and - > reporting and staying home if experiencing any symptoms.
+- > covering coughs and sneezes with an elbow or a tissue - > immediately disposing of tissues properly - > using alcohol-based hand sanitisers with at least 60% ethanol or 70% isopropanol as the active ingredient - > cleaning and disinfecting surfaces and shared equipment - > limiting contact with others, including through shaking hands or touching a passenger's payment card - > washing body, hair (including facial hair) and clothes thoroughly every day - > staying more than 1.5 metres away from others, and - > reporting and staying home if experiencing any symptoms.

-In addition, to prevent the spread of COVID-19, workers should also:
+In addition, to prevent the spread of the COVID-19 virus, workers should also:

 - > avoid touching their face

-- > avoid handshakes or any other close physical contact
+- > avoid handshakes or any other close physical contact and

 - > refrain from spitting at all times, and

 - > put cigarette butts in the bin.